 SB 262 (Bail Reform ) (Joint Author): Reforms California's money bail system to address the disproportionate impacts on low-income and low-wealth residents.
 SB 262 will set bail at $0 for misdemeanors and low-level felonies in California and will require that money paid for bail or bond is refunded when the charges are dropped, a case has been dismissed or if the person has not missed any required court appearances.
 The legislation also states that it is the Legislature’s intent to ensure that a person is not kept behind bars pending trial simply because of their inability to afford bail.
 Click here to read the press release.

 SB 290 (Housing Density Bonus): Makes clarifications to California's housing Density Bonus law to spur the creation of more low-income student housing and for-sale housing for moderate-income residents.
 (SB 290 is exactly the same language that was in SB 1085 (2020) on the last day of session, when the Legislature ran out of time for a concurrence vote.)
 Click here tor read the press release.

-SB 364 (School Meals for All): Make free meals available to every public school student.
+SB 364 (School Meals for All): Now a two-year bill and state budget action.
+Make free meals available to every public school student.
 Includes provisions that emphasize meals that are freshly prepared with locally grown food, SB 364, Free School Meals for All, will reduce hunger, improve learning, help families, and support California farmers and food producers.
 Click here to read the press release.

-SB 746 (Truth in Elections): SB 746 would address a new gap in political reporting requirements and promote internet transparency by requiring online platforms that use personal Internet information to directly target voters on behalf of a candidate or ballot measure to disclose that activity to voters if they request it.
+SB 746 (Truth in Elections): Now a two-year bill, SB 746 would address a new gap in political reporting requirements and promote internet transparency by requiring online platforms that use personal Internet information to directly target voters on behalf of a candidate or ballot measure to disclose that activity to voters if they request it.